RonnieAdler/Gigi/README.md

+Ist Version:

 Hey guyzz,
 This is actually something that I tried just for fun.
 It is a miniscule version of Alexa.
 It can open youtube videos.
 It can tell you about a person straight from Wikipedia.

+2nd Version:

+Integrated with NLP and Tkinter GUI.